sanvean74/BASHful/README.md

 ## Conflict Plan:
 - open and honest communication
 - remove self from conflict/situation
-- Dylan has offered to help with conflict resolution.
-If Dylan is having issues, please tell them to: "Get your shit together.
-Get it all together.
-And put it in a backpack.
-All your shit.
-So it’s together.
-And if you gotta take it somewhere, take it somewhere, you know, take it to the shit store and sell it… Or put it in a shit museum, I don’t care what you do, you just gotta get it together."
+- Dylan has offered to help with conflict resolution
 - time management

 ## Communication Plan: